-Suites API
+Suites Testing API

 Suites provides a comprehensive and flexible API for setting up and managing unit tests.
 Whether you're writing solitary unit tests or sociable unit tests, Suites simplifies the process with a consistent and semantic interface.